masheransari/1stClassLecture/README.md

 ---
 1. Heading Tags
 2. Bold, Italic and Underline Tags.
-3. div and span tags.
+3. div tag.
+   * Block Concept.
+4. Span tag.
+   *Inline Concept

 ###And here's also my Assignemnt which is RESUME based on HTML.